aridjayarecipes/cutesrecipes.web.app/content/post/2109-how-to-prepare-favorite-spiced-red-cabbage.md

 1. Prepare 1 tbsp cranberry sauce or marmalade

 Heat a large pan, that has a lid, over a high heat.
-Spiced red cabbage is what's making the house smell SO DARN GOOD right now!
+Spiced red cabbage is what&#39;s making the house smell SO DARN GOOD right now!
 As I walk through the kitchen, I am met with thyme, anise, cinnamon, red wine, and sugary balsamic aromas that are.
 This cabbage dish is good either hot or cold.

 <!--inarticleads2-->